SMPP Connector Example¶

 -

-In this operation we will send SMS messages peer-to-peer using the SMPP protocol.
+In this operation you will send SMS messages peer-to-peer using the SMPP protocol.
 It provides a flexible data communications interface for transferring short message data between Message Centers, such as a Short Message Service Centre (SMSC), GSM Unstructured Supplementary Services Data (USSD) Server, or other types of Message Centers, and an SMS application system, such as a WAP Proxy Server, Email Gateway, or other Messaging Gateways.
 Please find the mandatory

 send